 “Those things are tearing right through!
 Return fire!”

-“I’ve put two batteries of laser into that thing–!”
+“I’ve put two batteries worth of laser into that thing–!”

-“Any vessel… need assistance.
+“Any vessel… we need assistance.
 Help us!
 Oslain’ii, do you read me?
+Are you out there?
 Please dock on level two!
 We have to evacuate!
 Get to level two–!”

-Xartasia stepped into the cockpit and pressed a switch on a console with one slender white hand.
+Xartasia stepped into the cockpit and flipped a switch on one console with a slender white-gloved hand.
 The terrified cries finally went silent.